esentri/domainlifecycles/getting-started/english/features/domain_types_en.md

 ---

 # Domain Types
-Das Domain Types Modul ermöglicht die Implementation (und damit auch Kennzeichnung) von DDD Bausteinen mittels DLC Interfaces oder Base-Klassen, welche später extended werden können.
+The Domain Types module enables the implementation (and therefore also the labeling) of DDD blocks by making use of the DLC interfaces or base classes, which can be extended later.

 ---